sbrentan/ethix/README.md

 The root folder also contains the report pdf file.

+# License
+This project is licensed under the [MIT License](https://mit-license.org/).

+Feel free to use, modify, and distribute it in accordance with the license terms.

 # Project Setup Instructions

 To get started with the project, please follow the steps below: